robwschlegel/Intro_R_Workshop/docs/01-prelim.md

 Below you can find the source code to some books and other links to websites about R. With some of the technical skills you'll learn in this course you'll be able to download the source code, compile the book on your own computer and arrive at the fully formatted (typeset) copy of the books that you can purchase for lots of money:

 * [ggplot2.
 Elegant Graphics for Data Analysis](https://github.com/hadley/ggplot2-book) --- the R graphics bible
-* [A Compendium of Clean Graphs in R. Version 2.0](http://shinyapps.org/apps/RGraphCompendium/index.php) --- using R's base graphics
 * [R for Data Science](http://r4ds.had.co.nz/workflow-basics.html) --- data analysis using tidy principles
 * [R Markdown](http://rmarkdown.rstudio.com) --- reproducible reports in R
 * [bookdown: Authoring Books and Technical Documents with R Markdown](https://bookdown.org/yihui/bookdown) --- writing books in R